r0tifer/CredentialExposure/README.md

 ## Key features

-* **Active Directory password auditing** – `Get-PwnedADUserPassword` replicates user password hashes from the domain controllers you define and checks each hash against the Have I Been Pwned API using k-anonymity for privacy.
+* **Active Directory password auditing** – `Invoke-ADExposureAudit` replicates user password hashes from the domain controllers you define and checks each hash against the Have I Been Pwned API using k-anonymity for privacy.
 * **Centralised configuration** – All runtime options (domain controllers, notification preferences, API credentials, etc.) live in `PwnedPassCheckSettings.psd1`, keeping scripted runs and scheduled automation consistent.
 * **User notifications** – When enabled, affected users receive a templated email explaining the exposure, the last notification date, and how to reset their password.
 Emails are throttled to one per account per day.
 * **Managerial reporting** – HTML reports summarise exposure counts, notification history, and remediation status.
 Reports are sent on the cadence you define (weekly or monthly) and tracked so stakeholders are not spammed.
-* **Audit log** – Every password audit is written to `C:\PwndPassCheck\PwnedPassCheckAuditLog.json` by default so you can review historical exposure counts, notification state, and password change status with `Get-PwnedAuditLog` and `Update-PwnedAuditLog`.
+* **Audit log** – Every password audit is written to `C:\PwndPassCheck\PwnedPassCheckAuditLog.json` by default so you can review historical exposure counts, notification state, and password change status with `Get-ExposureAuditLog` and `Update-ExposureAuditLog`.
-* **Classic password/hash lookups** – Original commands such as `Get-PwnedPassword`, `Get-PwnedHash`, and their `Test-*` counterparts remain for ad-hoc checks against SHA1 or NTLM datasets and custom API endpoints.
+* **Classic password/hash lookups** – Use `Get-Exposure`, `Get-ExposureByHash`, and their `Test-*` counterparts for ad-hoc checks against SHA1 or NTLM datasets and custom API endpoints.

 ## Requirements